Nope. Stall Catchers does not require the installation of any special software. It just runs on your web browser.

 Some movies may have misaligned frames or 'bad outlines': outlines that are missing, do not align with a vessel, or jump to a new spot in the same movie.
 These movies occasionally result as a side-effect of the pre-processing of the vessel movies.
 In all cases, always do your best to give an answer, even if a movie is unclear.
 If it is particularly problematic, simply tick the 'Flag movie' box, record your best guess & move on.
 We will look at all flagged movies & resolve or remove them from Stall Catchers.

 It usually takes less time for an expert to just look at a bad outline and make a final determination about the vessel (whether it is flowing or stalled).
 So in most cases, bad outlines will not be fixed.
-Instead, the expert will simply remove the movie from Stall Catchers and, if there is indeed a vessel in the outline, annotate it her/himself.
+Instead, the expert will simply remove the movie from Stall Catchers and, if there is indeed a vessel in the outline, the expert will annotate it.

 At the moment there is no in-game feature to increase the movie size (they are at their maximum resolution), but you can always try zooming a bit in your browser (Control + Plus sign usually works, or Command + Plus sign on Mac).
 Also see below for tips on changing contrast to see movies better.